This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

 This code may have different names, for instance:

 - Visa: Card Verification Value (CVV, CVV2)

 - Mastercard: Card Validation Code (CVC, CVC2)

 - Amex and Discover: Unique Card Code (CID)

-An application that allows product selection and which calculates the total amount to be charged from a cardholder.
-Additional functionality may include loyalty handling, stock keeping interface, and so on.
+An application used at the point of sale that allows product selection and that calculates the total amount to be charged from a cardholder.
+Additional functionality can include loyalty handling, stock keeping, and so on.
 This term is often used interchangeably with POS.

-The application can run on a physical machine, or can be hosted in combination with an interface for the staff or shopper for kiosks.
-To initiate payments, the cash register communicates with the Adyen API either via the library or mobile app.
+The application can run on a physical machine, or can be hosted in combination with an interface for the staff or shopper (in kiosks).
+To initiate payments, the cash register communicates with the Adyen API.

 If a shopper for some reason wants the funds returned from a merchant, they can ask the merchant to make a refund.
 If the merchant refuses, a shopper may ask their issuer to make a chargeback (sending the funds back from the merchant to a shopper).